codegold79/100DaysOfCode/log.md

 **Thoughts** After spending this week writing this code, I don't think it's really that helpful.
 Before I spend a lot of work making this production ready, I might demonstrate it to Nik and see if he finds it to be useful.

 **Link(s) to Work** https://github.com/codegold79/laravel-log-parser.git

+### Day 23: Tuesday, August 22, 2019

+**Today's Progress** I added incomplete counts that weren't counted previously due to missing jobID to the idx map.
+I found out how to cross compile to a windows/amd64 executable.
+I think I'm done with this project for now.

+**Thoughts** There are a couple projects I can work on next.
+I can work on the post service in openboard.
+The other one is working on learning Kubernetes since companies that are looking for Go devs seem to also want people who know K8.
+If I run out of things to do, I can go back to going through Ry's Git Tutorial.
+There certainly is plenty to do.

+**Link(s) to Work** https://github.com/codegold79/laravel-log-parser.git